kamranahmedse/developer-roadmap/src/roadmaps/spring-boot/content/100-spring-core/107-spring-bean-scope.md

 - **application**: This scope is for global application-level data, and only valid in a web-aware Spring ApplicationContext.
 - **websocket**: This scope is for global WebSocket-level data, and also only valid in a web-aware Spring ApplicationContext.

 The scope of a bean can be specified in the configuration file using the scope attribute of the bean element.
-For example, to configure a bean with the prototype scope, you would use the following XML configuration:

 It is very important to choose the right scope for a bean, as it can affect the behavior and performance of the application.